edgargasperin/edgargasperin.github.io/README.md

 2024 Waves and Oscillations.
 BSc first year course (>120 students) @ IST

-2022  Black holes and gravitational waves.
+2022-2023  Black holes and gravitational waves.
 Master and PhD course @ IST

-2021 Black holes and gravitational waves.
+2021-2022 Black holes and gravitational waves.
 Master and PhD course @ IST

+2020 & 2021 crash course on the use of xAct in Wolfam Mathematica @ IMB & @ IST

 ## Grants